Optimization-centric cutting feedback for semiparametric models: Abstract

 \section{Abstract}

-Modern statistics deals with complex models from which the joint model used for inference is built by coupling submodels, called modules.
-We consider modular inference where the modules may depend on parametric and nonparametric components.
-In such cases, a joint Bayesian inference is highly susceptible to misspecification across any module, and inappropriate priors for nonparametric components may deliver subpar inferences for parametric components, and vice versa.
+Complex statistical models are often built by combining multiple submodels, called modules.
+Here we consider modular inference where the modules contain both parametric and nonparametric components.
+In such cases, standard Bayesian inference can be highly sensitive to misspecification in any module, and influential prior specifications for the nonparametric components can compromise inference for the parametric components, and vice versa.
 We propose a novel ``optimization-centric'' approach to cutting feedback for semiparametric modular inference, which can address misspecification and prior-data conflicts.
-The proposed generalized cut posteriors are defined through a variational optimization problem for generalized posteriors where regularization is based on R\'{e}nyi divergence, rather than Kullback-Leibler divergence (KLD), and variational computational methods are developed.
-We show empirically that using R\'{e}nyi divergence to define the cut posterior delivers more robust inferences than KLD.
-We derive novel posterior concentration results that accommodate the R\'{e}nyi divergence and allow for semiparametric components, greatly extending existing results for cut posteriors that were derived for parametric models and KLD.
-We demonstrate these new methods in a benchmark toy example and two real examples: Gaussian process adjustments for confounding in causal inference and misspecified copula models with nonparametric marginals.
+The proposed cut posteriors are defined via a variational optimization problem like other generalized posteriors, but regularization is based on R\'{e}nyi divergence, instead of Kullback-Leibler divergence (KLD).
+We show empirically that defining the cut posterior using R\'{e}nyi divergence delivers more robust inference than KLD, and R\'{e}nyi divergence reduces the tendency to underestimate uncertainty when the variational approximations impose strong parametric or independence assumptions.
+Novel posterior concentration results that accommodate the R\'{e}nyi divergence and allow for semiparametric components are derived, extending existing results for cut posteriors that only apply to KLD and parametric models.
+These new methods are demonstrated in a benchmark example and two real examples: Gaussian process adjustments for confounding in causal inference and misspecified copula models with nonparametric marginals.